 It was quite shocking to read because it wasn’t descriptive like “and the action was like THIS!”, it just sort of played out.
 So we thought it was super streamlined and it had a great vibe and tone to it.
 It’s going to be really fun.

-I said to Keanu Reeves that I thought The Continental idea was a stroke of genius; it was something we had never really seen before.
-Would you ever consider spin-off movies focussing on the various assassins that hang out there?
+I said to Keanu Reeves that I thought The Continental idea was something we had never really seen before.
+Would you ever consider spin-off movies focusing on the various assassins that hang out there?

 I love where your head’s at *laughs* we’ll see; I think there’s fertile ground for a lot of stories in that world and we’re totally up for it.
 Taking yourself out of the director’s chair and looking at it as an audience member, I’d go ahead and say the same thing “I wanna see more about that!”